appliedbinf/pima/README.md

 I prefer to run PiMA using the verbose flag and my hardware can support upto 20 threads.
 Feel free to turn off the verbose flag if you so desire, and change the number of threads in accordance with your hardware capability.
 This command will create the following outputs listed in no particular order:

-1. ont_assembly: Folder with the assembly metrics and the fasta file (assembly.fasta).
+1. ont_assembly: Folder with the assembly FASTA file (assembly.fasta) and assembly metrics.
-2. ont_fastq: Folder with the raw_fastq file that is used to generate the assembly and the guppy run.
+2. ont_fastq: Folder with the raw FASTQ file that is used to generate the assembly and the guppy run.
 3. quast: Folder with the quality metrics and the quast report.
-4. downsample: folder with a fastq with a subset of a high-coverage data set to a given average coverage.
+4. downsample: folder with a FASTQ with a subset of a high-coverage data set to a given average coverage.
 5. medaka: folder with the consensus sequence (consensus.fasta).
 6. drawing: provides the contig plot.
 7. insertions: provides information on the alignment with the reference, alignment coordinates, any snps and report generated with this information.